samblenny/txtseq/README.md

   or single-quotes are cumulative (`,,` lowers 2 octaves, `'''` raises by 3).
   Examples: `C,,,`  `d'`

+- Duration: An integer representing the length of a note or chord as a multiple of the current time unit.
+Duration is optional with a default value of 1.
+  With the time unit set for `1/8`, `C2` would mean a quarter note of middle-c, and `C` would be an eighth note.

 - Staff: staff lines start with a voice number then have an arbitrary sequence of whitespace, bar lines (`|`), notes, and chords.
 Bar lines and whitespace are ignored by the parser, but you can use them to help organize your notes